180D-FW-2021/Team1/README.md

 Run IMUpi.py on one Raspberry Pi which is hooked up to a BerryIMU.

 Run mainPi.py on another Raspberry Pi which is hooked up to an IR emitter set up next to a TV's IR receiver.
-Requires LIRC to be installed, along with some TV remote configuation files
+Requires LIRC to be installed, along with some TV remote configuation files, more details found in the lirc_configs folder README

 Run gui.py (contained within the `gui` directory) on a computer with both a webcam and microphone.